Filters

 So flaunt chikankari confidently in your favorite seasonal shades for events, errands or outings this year!

-5 Stylish Ways to Elevate Your Chikankari Kurti Look
+5 Stylish Ways to Elevate Your Look

 Team It Up with Comfortable Palazzo Pants

-Team up your chikankari kurti with a pair of comfortable palazzo pants in a contrasting color or print.
+Team up your kurti with a pair of comfortable palazzo pants in a contrasting color or print.
 This combo oozes an Indo-Western vibe perfect for brunches, day events or even small family gatherings.
 The loose silhouette of palazzos offsets the fitted kurti beautifully.

 Style It with Sleek Skinny Jeans